tpayne/CloudRun/README.md

 # CloudRun
-Examples GCP Cloud Run samples
+This repository provides various example applications which can be deployed to GCP Cloud Run.

 |           Sample                |        Description       |     Deploy    |
 | ------------------------------- | ------------------------ | ------------- |